Abijah of Judah

-In the Talmud
+In the Hebrew Bible/Tanakh and Old Testament

 Family

 Abijam is reported in the books of Kings and Chronicles as being the son of Maacah or Micaiah and father of King Asa of Judah.
-Some scholars believe the biblical accounts of Abijam's family to be contradictory; however, a study of Hebrew linguistics may remove any seeming contradictions.
-One of the alleged contradictions is that Maacah is sometimes described as the daughter of Absalom, and elsewhere the daughter of Uriel.
+Some scholars believe the biblical accounts of Abijam's family to be contradictory.
+One of the contradictions is that Maacah is sometimes described as the daughter of Absalom, and elsewhere the daughter of Uriel.
 Absalom is described as only having one daughter, Tamar.
 Apologists have countered by arguing that in Hebrew, "daughter" and "granddaughter" are the same word.
 Similarly, Maacah is initially described as Abijah's mother, but subsequently described as the mother of his son Asa.
 Apologists argue similarly for the ambiguity of the term "mother".
 Abijah married fourteen wives, and had 22 sons and 16 daughters.
 No attempted harmonization has found acceptance with scholars.

 Reign

 Following the death of Rehoboam, his son Abijah succeeded the throne as King of Judah.
 He began his three-year reign (2 Chr.
 12:16; 13:1, 2) with a strenuous but unsuccessful effort to bring back the ten tribes of the northern Kingdom of Israel to their allegiance, a path which in his father had chosen not to follow.

 Following Abijah's ascension to the throne in the 18th year of King Jeroboam I of Israel, he marched north to win Israel back to the Davidic kingdom.
 Jeroboam surrounded Abijah's army, engaging in the Battle of Mount Zemaraim.
 Abijah rallied his troops there and went on to capture the Israelite cities of Jeshanah, Ephron (now Taybeh, Ramallah), and Bethel.